 This section presents a number of robustness checks.
 First, I show that, in CZs exposed to foreign robots, there were no significant employment trends prior to the invention of robots.
 Second, I present evidence that robots in no single industry solely drive the effect of foreign robots on employment.
-Third, I show that the employment effect is also evident and robust when changes in log employment counts are used as the outcome variable instead of the employment-to-population ratio.
+Third, I show that the employment effect is also evident and robust when changes in log employment counts are used as the outcome variable.
+Fourth, I show that the analysis at the industry level yields qualitatively similar results.
 Finally, I briefly summarize more robustness checks that are provided in the Appendix.